sunilsankar/terraform-provider-vsphere/website/docs/r/host_virtual_switch.html.markdown

 * `allow_promiscuous` - (Boolean, optional) Enable promiscuous mode on the network.
 This flag indicates whether or not all traffic is seen on a given port.
 Default: `false`.
-* `forged_transmits` - (Boolean, optional) Controls whether or not the virtual network adapter is allowed to send network traffic with a different MAC address than that of its own.
+* `allow_forged_transmits` - (Boolean, optional) Controls whether or not the virtual network adapter is allowed to send network traffic with a different MAC address than that of its own.
 Default: `true`.
-* `mac_changes` - (Boolean, optional) Controls whether or not the Media Access Control (MAC) address can be changed.
+* `allow_mac_changes` - (Boolean, optional) Controls whether or not the Media Access Control (MAC) address can be changed.
 Default: `true`.

 #### Traffic Shaping Options